0ne-zero/0ne-zero/README.md

 - Hi, I’m Pouria
 - I’m interested in Programming, Neuroscience, Artificial intelligence and few other things ...
-- I’m currently learning Algorithm and Data Structure!
+- I’m currently learning Algorithm and Data Structure and Toxicology!
 - You can reach me by pouria.khakpour9909@gmail.com